 At Relevant Software, we follow our custom SOW template and provide our clients with in-depth and comprehensive SOWs that include all necessary information for effective partnership.

-As a rule of thumb, the more information Statement of Work contains, the more chances the customer’s needs will be met in the most time- and cost-efficient manner.
+As a rule of thumb, the more information Statement of Work for software development contains, the more chances the customer’s needs will be met in the most time- and cost-efficient manner.
 Formats may vary based on vendor, but the majority of SOWs adhere to proven guidelines where content is divided into the following sections.

 Start by stating an objective and a list of parties involved in the project.
 It’s important to indicate the date and location of drafting the document to avoid concerns about its credibility and legitimacy.